chainstacklabs/starknet-cairo-odyssey/README.md

 ## Cairo code samples

-You can find differe contracts with examples in the `code-app` folder.
-Make sure to follow instructions to setup your development environment, explained in the first article.
+You can find differe contracts with examples in the `cairo-examples` folder.
+Make sure to follow instructions to setup your development environment, explained in [the first article](https://chainstack.com/starknet-developer-introduction-part-1/).

-The `code-app` is a Nile project so it's recommended to install it as well.
+The `cairo-examples` is a Nile project so it's recommended to install it as well.

 ### Run tests

-The test files in the `caido-app/tests/` folder can be run using `pytest`.
+The test files in the `cairo-examples//tests/` folder can be run using `pytest`, for examples `pytest ./tests/test_secretNumber.py`

+## Web app examples

+The `webapp` folder contains a Vue.js application to showcase how to interact with a contract deployed in StarkNet.
+Check out the [Numbers](./webapp/src/components/Numbers.vue) component to see how to connect to a wallet call contract methods.

+The app uses `@argent/get-starknet` library.